 After reading this (or watching the episode), you may decide the next step is to to eliminate foods that cause bloating.
 It’s not a bad idea and it may provide you with some relief.
 Here are my tips for how to best eliminate these foods and what to do next.

-- Know that eliminating these foods is not a long term solution.
-Many people get a sheet at their doctor’s office with a list of these foods without instructions or long-term plan.
-You’re eliminating healthy foods and healthy fibers, among other nutrients like vitamins, minerals, and antioxidants if you do this long term!
-This is only a short term solution to get you immediate relief so you can focus on the root cause.
+- Know that eliminating these foods is NOT a long term solution and can affect your overall gut health NEGATIVELY.
+Many people get a sheet at their doctor’s office with a list of these foods without a long-term plan.
+You’re eliminating healthy foods and healthy fibers, among other nutrients like vitamins, minerals, and antioxidants!
+Following a diet low in FODMAPs long-term has been shown to reduce the diversity and count of beneficial bacteria in the gut, which will have negative effects on your gut, immune system, and other aspects of your health that depend on a beneficial microbiome.
+This is only a short term solution to get you immediate relief so you can focus on the root causes.

-- If removing these foods for 1-2 weeks helps reduce bloating, then you have to ask yourself: “Why can’t my digestive system handle them?
+- Look for underlying root causes.
+If removing these foods for 1-2 weeks helps reduce bloating, then you have to ask yourself: “Why can’t my digestive system handle them?
 What is going on?
 What imbalances do I have?”
-Without getting complete answers, you’ll be forced to stay on a diet long term and that’s no fun.
+Without getting complete answers, you’ll have to stay on a diet long term and that’s no fun.
 Plus, the root cause will keep your gut inflamed and potentially lead to more serious conditions and more painful symptoms in the future.

-- If removing these foods for 1-2 weeks doesn’t help you get rid of bloating, then you definitely have something else going on.
+- Look for other reasons that may be causing the bloating if the diet doesn’t work.
+If removing these foods for 1-2 weeks doesn’t help you get rid of bloating, then you definitely have something else going on.
 If it’s important to you to solve the problem, you have to get proper testing to eliminate the root of the problem.
 And if this is your case, reach out to me privately and we can talk.

 Frequently Asked Questions About Bloating